 Note: At first, you'll probably get tired while doing this exercise.
 But keep at it, because with continued practice, diaphragmatic breathing gets easier and automatic.
 With practice, you can do this exercise seated in a chair, too.

-2 - Mindfulness Exercise
+2 - Mindfulness Technique for Healing Exercise

-This exercise keeps you in the present moment and calms your body and mind, while releasing tension in your body.
+This mindfulness exercise keeps you in the present moment and calms your body and mind, while releasing tension in your body.
 It also increases awareness, creates the feeling of safety and is deeply relaxing.
 Our minds like to wander, we all do it.
 Too often we are stuck on something from our past, what we did or should have done, or maybe we are fearful and worried about an upcoming event.
 Regardless, we are not in the present moment - the only time we do have any control over our life.
 Start small, pick one wellness option to improve your life this week.

 Close your eyes and breathe, tune into your body and notice how the intake of air feels, how the heart beats, and what sensations you notice in your body.